SL-Mar/chat-with-fundamentals/README.md

 ---

-## Example API Usage

-- `GET /equity/simulate?ticker=TSLA&horizon=20` — Simulate future price paths.
-- `GET /equity/returns?ticker=AAPL&years=3&benchmark=SPY` — Daily returns & beta.
-- `GET /equity/cumret?ticker=GOOG&years=5&benchmark=SPY` — Cumulative return vs benchmark.

----

 ## Future Enhancements

+- Intraday and real-time data integration
+- Quantitative analytics and visualizations
 - Alpha extraction with Alphalens.
 - Sentiment analysis integration from news.
-- Expanded technical indicator analytics (MACD, RSI, etc.).

 ---

+## License

+This project is intended for research and personal development use.
+Commercial deployments must comply with **OpenAI**,**EODHD** and **GPT-Researcher** licensing.

+---

 ## Changelog

-### 5 May 2025
+**Current Version:** v1.0.1
+- Added Deep Research function with GPT-researcher
 - Added volatility and performance ratios.
 - Still in **dev** branch.
-- Began refactoring backend with SmolAgents architecture.
-Moving to local-first model with Hugging Face.

----

-## License

-This project is intended for research and personal development use.
-Commercial deployments must comply with **OpenAI** and **EODHD** licensing.
+**Baseline Version:** v1.0 (AI Workflow)

+This release establishes the software baseline, aligned with version 1.0 of the agentic workflow.
+It includes 4 of the 10 identified quantitative analysis modules and supports multi-ticker comparisons.
+A stock scanner is not yet included but is planned as part of the upcoming QuantAgents project.
+Future versions will reflect significant updates to agent logic or orchestration.

 ---